Repertoi-e/light-std/README.md

 Types that manage memory in this library follow similar design to string and helper functions (as well as an example) are provided in `storage/owner_pointers.h`.

-### "No virtual or overriden functions":
+### "No virtual or overridden functions":
+> **@TODO** Reconsider this.
+Historically, I strived away from virtual functions in order to be able to compile
+      without CRT on Windows, but I think we can support virtual functions with stub code from the CRT.
 They bring a slight run-time overhead and aren't really a good design (in most cases they can be avoided).
-I recommend striving away from a design that requires inheritance and overloading (OOP in such sense in general) but I came up with a possible work-around that is best shown with an example:
+I recommend striving away from a design that requires inheritance and overloading (OOP in such sense in general) but I came up with a possible workaround that is best shown with an example:

 *Using virtual functions:*
 ```cpp